MalibuTechTeam/iak_wheelchair/README.md

 ---

-Wheelchairmodified so that the arms end on the wheels This is a first version, I’m adjusting the position of the feet on next release
+Wheelchair modified so that the arms end on the wheels This is a first version, I’m adjusting the position of the feet on next release